Callum232310/Splatter-Severity-Measurement/README.md

 Every effort has been made to ensure quality and readability, however this may further improve over time.

-Feedback and contributions to enhance the functionality of the code are welcome.
+Feedback and contributions that enhance the functionality of the code are welcome.

 # Publication